vinkla/extended-acf/README.md

 Tab::make('Tab 2'),
 Tab::make('Tab 3')
     ->placement('top') // top or left
-    ->endpoint(), // This will make a break in the tabs and create a new group of tabs.
+    ->endpoint(), // This will make a break in the tabs and create a new group of tabs
 ```

 ### Relational Fields